Thelymitra angustifolia

-Thelymitra angustifolia, commonly known as the long-leaved sun orchid is a species of orchid that is endemic to eastern Australia.
+Thelymitra angustifolia, commonly known as long-leaved sun orchid is a species of orchid that is endemic to eastern Australia.
 It has a single erect, thin, channelled leaf and up to ten purplish blue flowers with white tufts on top of the anther.
 The flowers are self-pollinating.

 Description

 Thelymitra angustifolia is a tuberous, perennial herb with a single erect, thin, channelled, dark green linear leaf 100-500 mm long and 5-10 mm wide with a purplish base.
 Between two and ten purplish blue flowers 18-27 mm wide are arranged on a flowering stem 200-600 mm tall.
 There are usually three bracts along the flowering stem.
 The sepals and petals are 8-15 mm long and 3-6 mm wide.
 The column is pale blue or pinkish, 4.5-6 mm long and 2-3 mm wide.
 The lobe on the top of the anther is gently curved, brownish with a yellow tip and deeply notched.
 The side lobes curve upwards and have white, mop-like tufts on their ends.
 The flowers only open on hot days and are self-pollinating.
 Flowering occurs from June to November.